-- Temporary increase of the thresholds for direct awards in the case of procurements caused by the corona crisis: - Bavaria (until 30 June 2020): Supplies and services up to EUR 25,000 without sales tax - Lower Saxony (until 31 May 2020): Supplies and services up to EUR 20,000 without sales tax - Rhineland-Palatinate (until 30 June 2020): Supplies, services and construction works below the EU thresholds that directly or indirectly contribute to the containment of the corona pandemic - Temporary increase of the thresholds for the negotiated procedure or restricted tender - Bavaria (until 30 June 2020): Supply and service contracts below the relevant threshold for negotiated procedure with or without a call for competition or for restricted tendering without a call for competition - Lower Saxony (until 31 May 2020): Supply and service contracts below the relevant threshold for negotiated procedure with or without a call for competition - Thuringia (until 31 December 2020): Supply and service contracts below the threshold for negotiated procedure or for restricted tendering without a call for competition - Hamburg (until 31 December 2020): Supply and service contracts relating to the provision of supplies to the population and to combating the spread of coronavirus below the threshold for negotiated procedure - North Rhine-Westphalia (until 30 June 2020): the application of the UVgO is suspended for the purchase of goods and services intended for the containment and short-term management of the corona epidemic and/or the maintenance of service operations.
+- Temporary increase of the thresholds for direct awards in the case of procurements caused by the corona crisis: - Bavaria (until 30 June 2020): Supplies and services up to EUR 25,000 without sales tax - Lower Saxony (until 31 May 2020): Supplies and services up to EUR 20,000 without sales tax - Rhineland-Palatinate (until 30 June 2020): Supplies, services and construction works below the EU thresholds that directly or indirectly contribute to the containment of the corona pandemic - Temporary increase of the thresholds for the negotiated procedure or restricted tender - Bavaria (until 30 June 2020): Supply and service contracts below the relevant threshold for negotiated procedure with or without a call for competition or for restricted tendering without a call for competition - Lower Saxony (until 31 May 2020): Supply and service contracts below the relevant threshold for negotiated procedure with or without a call for competition - Thuringia (until 31 December 2020): Supply and service contracts below the threshold for negotiated procedure or for restricted tendering without a call for competition - Hamburg (until 31 December 2020): Supply and service contracts relating to the provision of supplies to the population and to combating the spread of coronavirus below the threshold for negotiated procedure - North Rhine-Westphalia (until 30 June 2020): the application of the UVqO is suspended for the purchase of goods and services intended for the containment and short-term management of the Corona pandemic and/or the maintenance of service operations. - Berlin (until 30 June 2020): An electronic tendering procedure may be waived for the award of supplies and services below the threshold. - Hesse: The submission date for construction contracts below the thresholds according to Sec.
+14a VOB/A is dispensable.
+Sec.
+14 VOB/A is to be applied accordingly.

-DR. KATHARINA WEINER Counsel T +49 211 311 16 118
+DR. KATHARINA WEINER Counsel